gregv12/fluxtion-server/docs/index.md

         }
     };

-    // 2) Build in memory feed
+    // 2) Build an in-memory feed
     var feed = new InMemoryEventSource<String>();

     // 3) Build and boot server with an in-memory feed and handler